marbetschar/Manjaro-Linux-on-MacBook-12/README.md

 #### Make sure the driver is loaded at boot

-Create a file called `modules` with the following content:
+Create a file called `macbook12.conf` with the following content:

 ```
 # macbook12 apple spi